lsetiawan/echoflow/deployment/ship_deployment_instructions.md

 7. Adding Rules

     Echodataflow determines if a flow can run after a preceding flow by using configurable rules.
 These rules can be set up via CLI commands.
 For details on adding rules, refer to the [rules documentation](https://echodataflow.readthedocs.io/en/latest/cli/rules.html).
+You can find an example rules file here: [echodataflow_rules.txt](../echodataflow/rule_engine/echodataflow_rules.txt).
+The file is located at `.echodataflow/echodataflow_rules.txt`

 ## Scheduling the flows